-Across many cultures and periods, certain animals have been associated with death.
+Across many cultures and periods, certain animals, such as cardinals, worms, bats, owls, and butterflies, have been associated with death.
 Some of these animals have historically "predicted" death.
 Other animals bring peace.
 You may have heard that a visit from a cardinal means that a deceased loved one now lives at peace.

 Learn more about some animals associated with death and some possible reasons they have this connection.

 As we previously mentioned, cardinals often act as reminders of those we have lost.
 In fact, some think that a visit from a cardinal means that a deceased loved one is visiting.